battletremor/OrderProcessing/README.md

 If you would like to contribute to this project, please follow the [Contributing Guidelines](contributing-guidelines/).

 > [!CAUTION]
 > This project uses http scheme, additionally it has support for https but the ports may vary.
-Please check launchsettings.json of each project to know more about.
+Please check launchSettings.json of each project to know more about.

+> [!TIP]
+> The two webapi projects OrderProcessing.Customer, OrderProcessing.Product have swaggeeUI enabled which can be disabled by commenting the launchUrl key-value pair in launchSettings.json
+> The gateway can be tested with PostMan for more details you can check out the official website of [Postman](https://www.postman.com/)